benjaminjackman/looty/cgta-scala-js/README.md

 # Tips #
+## Occasionally Chrome console.log will stop working
+If you keep developing in the same tab and refreshing eventually console.log doesn't work anymore for some reason.
+Closing out the tab and opening a new one seems to work

 ##  debugger / typeof not expressible?
 Use this line to pause execution of the script and show a debugger in chrome when the dev tools are open
     js.eval("debugger")